rdkcentral/rdk-halif-test-hdmi_cec/docs/pages/hdmi-cec-sink-L3-Low-Level_TestSpec.md

 # Test 1: Message Transmission and Reception Test - Unicast messages

 Functionality:
+1. RAFT/user to send a simple "getCECVersion" command to the `DUT` before setting the logical address.
-1. `DUT` shall request a CEC Version from the CEC adaptor connected.  `DUT` should receive a valid CEC version.
+2. `DUT` shall request a CEC Version from the CEC adaptor connected.  `DUT` should receive a valid CEC version.
-2. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and acknowledge to this command.
+3. `DUT` shall receive an OSD Command with max buffer size from the CEC Adaptor and acknowledge to this command.
-3. `DUT` shall receive a "getCECVersion" command with a different `LA` from 0x01 to 0x0E and should not receive any acknowledgment.
+4. `DUT` shall receive a "getCECVersion" command with a different `LA` from 0x01 to 0x0E and should not receive any acknowledgment.

 | Title                         | Details                                          |
 |-------------------------------|--------------------------------------------------|